6 Disadvantages of Having a Dog in the House for Trying-to-Conceive (TTC) Couples

-When you’re contemplating whether you’re built to be a pet parent, it is typical and even essential for you to do your research first and absolutely understand what you’re getting into, especially if you and your partner are also trying-to-conceive and start your own little family.
+When you’re contemplating whether you’re built to be a pet parent, it is first essential for you to do your research and so that you can absolutely understand what you’re getting into.
+This is especially true if you and your partner are also trying-to-conceive and start your own little family.

 Previously, I shared my thoughts and enumerated the advantages of adopting a dog particularly for TTC couples in my article, 5 Reasons to Adopt a Dog: For Trying-To-Conceive (TTC) Couples.
 This time, let me go through the disadvantages of having a dog.